Motherhood & Gender Disparity in Academia

 What the Studies Say about the “Penalty for Motherhood”

-According to an eight-year long study, 43% of female faculty in the sciences either leave the field or go part time after having their first child.
+According to an 8-year long study, 43% of female faculty in the sciences either leave the field or go part-time after having their first child.
 This is in contrast to 23% of men who do the same after becoming new fathers.
 Clearly, women are more often expected to make the sacrifice of giving up on their career goals.
 However, if women in STEM do decide to further their careers after having a child, they still face an uphill battle.